lttng/lttng-docs/contents/using-lttng/instrumenting/instrumenting-linux-kernel/instrumenting-out-of-tree-linux-kernel.md

-The preferred, flexible way to include your module's mainline tracepoint definition header is to put it in a specific directory relative to your module's root, e.g., `tracepoints`, and include it relative to your module's root directory in the LTTng custom probe's
+The preferred, flexible way to include your module's mainline tracepoint definition header is to put it in a specific directory relative to your module's root (`tracepoints`, for example) and include it relative to your module's root directory in the LTTng custom probe's
 source: